Helping You Grow and Graduate ASAP

 - Be eligible for Suffolk County Resident tuition rate (see here for details)

 - Complete the Free Application for Federal Student Aid (FAFSA) and the New York State Tuition Assistance Program (TAP) application.
-Note: Students concerned about completing the FAFSA due to family circumstances can
+Note: Students from mixed status families are now eligible to apply for NYS financial

-reach out to ASAP program staff to learn about options to apply directly for New York
+aid without completing the FAFSA at https://www.hesc.ny.gov/altpath.
+Students may also reach out to ASAP staff to learn more about their options to apply

 - Receive at least $1 of federal Pell or NYS grant aid (TAP or Excelsior)